Perspective | Maryland must hire the right men’s basketball coach. Here’s where to start.

 Which leads to this: At the least, Williams should play a prominent role in deciding who the next coach will be.
 How’s this for a search committee?
 Williams as chairman, along with Tom McMillen, Buck Williams, Greg Manning, Joe Smith, Keith Booth, Steve Blake, Ed Tapscott and Fran Dunphy.
 The only non-Maryland grads on the list are Tapscott and Dunphy — both former Williams assistants and successful college coaches.
 I would make Lefty Driesell the co-chair if he wasn’t 90 and if travel wasn’t difficult for him, but pipe him in on conference calls when the committee meets.

 Naturally, that’s not what Maryland’s doing.
 It has already gone the 21st-century route of hiring a search firm.
 Why athletic departments waste money on these headhunters, I have no idea.
 Why have an athletic director if his or her job isn’t to hire prominent coaches?
 Search firms always have an agenda: They almost certainly won’t look inside a coaching staff because they can’t take a bow if someone the school already knows about gets the job.
-What’s more, they’re likely to recommend someone who will then be in their debt.
+What’s more, they are likely to recommend someone who will then be in their debt.
 It’s a racket — period.

 Some athletic directors will tell you search firms are hired to do screening and present an initial list.
 That’s what a search committee with ties to the school — and no agenda — should be doing.
 And a committee like the one I suggested would work for free.

 Botching the first step doesn’t mean Maryland can’t hire the right coach.
-This will be Damon Evans’s first real test as athletic director, because hiring Michael Locksley in the wake of the DJ Durkin debacle was a no-brainer.
+This will be Damon Evans’s first real test as athletic director because hiring Michael Locksley in the wake of the DJ Durkin debacle was a no-brainer.

 So who should be on the list of potential hires?
-In no particular order, my list includes Providence’s Ed Cooley; Southern Cal’s Andy Enfield; Utah State’s Ryan Odom; and North Carolina Central’s LeVelle Moton — an outside-the-box candidate who would leave a lot of Maryland boosters screaming, which is exactly why he should be seriously considered.
+In no particular order, my list includes Providence’s Ed Cooley, Southern Cal’s Andy Enfield, Utah State’s Ryan Odom and North Carolina Central’s LeVelle Moton — an outside-the-box candidate who would leave a lot of Maryland boosters screaming, which is exactly why he should be seriously considered.
 Finally there’s Juan Dixon, who would be part of my imaginary search committee if he wasn’t coaching Coppin State.

 Enfield has done terrific work at USC, where he was hired nine years ago after coaching Florida Gulf Coast to the 2013 Sweet 16 (and upsetting second-seeded Georgetown in the first round).
-The Trojans are 17-2 and will make the NCAA tournament for the fourth time in seven seasons — and it would be five if there had been a tournament in 2020.
+The Trojans were 17-2 through Wednesday and will make the NCAA tournament for the fourth time in seven seasons — and it would be five if there had been a tournament in 2020.
 They also reached the Elite Eight a year ago.

 Enfield is relatively young at 52, and he has ties to the area, having starred at Johns Hopkins.
 Would he leave Los Angeles to come back to the East Coast?
 Says here, yes.